Easiest Enchilada Sauce (5-Minutes!)

-This easy homemade enchilada sauce recipe comes together quickly with simple pantry ingredients and is perfect for a big batch of homemade enchiladas and more.
-With no chopping or blending, it’s definitely the easiest (and most delicious) enchilada sauce recipe you’ll find anywhere.
+This easy homemade enchilada sauce recipe comes together in just 5-minutes with simple pantry ingredients and requires no chopping or blending.
+It’s perfect if you need a store-bought enchilada sauce substitute and is just the thing for a big batch of homemade enchiladas and more.
+It’s definitely the easiest (and most delicious) enchilada sauce recipe you’ll find anywhere.

 About This Recipe